harshit053/ContactsManagerApp/README.md

     * user.js - contains mongoose schema for the users of this application.

-* The views/index directory the HTML markup for showing the Sign In, Sign Up and Contacts form and Contacts List pages
+* The views/index directory contains the HTML markup for showing the Sign In, Sign Up and Contacts form and Contacts List pages

 * The views/partials directory contains the header and footer sections of the HTML boilerplate.